 The Emotional Health component of Paradigm Malibu is designed to intervene and treat the full range of emotional health issues rather than simply focusing on behaviors themselves.
 All therapy modalities are conducted by credentialed clinical therapists, with specific expertise in adolescent drug treatment.
 We are pleased to offer the following array of emotional health interventions:

-Upon admission, all teens are given a complete psychiatric evaluation by our Medical Director, a Board Certified Adolescent Psychiatrist with a specialty in Addictionology.
 This evaluation can take several hours to several days to complete, depending on the complexity of any number of issues.
 The psychiatrist will explore present problems and symptoms, current health issues, a health history, family health and psychiatric histories, medications currently being taken, information about the teen’s childhood development, school, friends and family relationships.
 If appropriate, it may also include laboratory studies such as blood tests or urinalysis.

 Working with the adolescent, the psychiatrist will then develop a formulation that combines the biological, psychological and social parts of the teen’s unique challenges(s).
 This will be done with full consideration of developmental needs, history and strengths.
 This evaluation will then be utilized as one component in the creation of an individualized treatment plan created for each adolescent by Paradigm’s interdisciplinary treatment team.
 Learn more about the teen psychiatric evaluation by reading here.